neos/neos-development-collection/TYPO3.Neos/Documentation/References/PropertyEditorReference.rst

 ``placeholder`` (string)
 	Placeholder text to be shown if nothing is selected

+``startingPoint`` (string)
+	The starting point (node path) for finding possible nodes to create a reference.
+	This allows to search for nodes outside the current site.
+If not given, nodes will be searched for in the current site.
+For all nodes outside the current site the node path is shown instead of the url path.

 ``threshold`` (number)
 	Minimum amount of characters which trigger a search